kalsandbrook/CS39440-Major-Project/docs/Final_Report/kas143_ProjectReport_2024.typ

   Concurrency is an important consideration for this feature, as the application otherwise would freeze whilst waiting for the data to be fetched.
 In the event of a slow internet connection or API latency, this could cause the application to even time out and crash.
 The Qt Concurrency module will be used to handle this, allowing for the application to remain responsive whilst the data is being fetched.

   == Algorithms

+  The main application does not make use of many complex algorithms in its design.

   === Fuzzy Searching

+  In the API Helper, a fuzzy search algorithm is used to find the game with the most similar name to the given name.
+As no known API provides a popularity ranking for games, the application can only sort based on the name.

+  The algorithm used is the "Token Sort Ratio" algorithm, which is a part of the RapidFuzz@thefuzz library.
+This uses the Jaro-Winkler algorithm, which is a string metric which measures the edit distance between two strings, similar to the Levenshtein distance.

+  This variant of Jaro-Winkler is especially relevant for Games, as game names can often be misspelled or abbreviated, and the Token Sort Ratio is especially appropriate as it breaks the strings down into tokens and sorts them before comparing them.
+This is useful for finding games where people might search for a game using the subtitle, such as "Breath of the Wild" for the game "The Legend of Zelda: Breath of the Wild".

   == Class Diagram